thegetty/occasional-papers-5/content/foreword.md

 Although many of the participants in the convening are contributing to the book as authors, all of the participants contributed to its shape and substance in some way.
 Tom and I are deeply grateful to everyone who attended the convening.
 The presentations, discussions, and debates were inspiring, and the warmth of friendship was gratifying.

-In this, the fourth publication in the series J. Paul Getty Trust Occasional Papers in Cultural Heritage Policy, we are presenting an edited version of the papers and discussion at the convening, which was organized in five sections, in addition to Opening and Concluding Remarks:
+In this, the fourth publication in the *J. Paul Getty Trust Occasional Papers in Cultural Heritage Policy*, we are presenting an edited version of the papers and discussion at the convening, which was organized in five sections, in addition to Opening and Concluding Remarks:

 - [Populations at Risk](/1/)
 - [Cultural Heritage at Risk](/2/)